sws2apps/organized-app/CONTRIBUTING.md

 # How to Contribute

-CPE is a program for Jehovah’s Witnesses congregation, developped by the [Scheduling Workbox System (SWS)](https://github.com/sws2apps) team.
-But we are also more than happy to receive support from those who are very intersted to assist us.
-Hopefully this document makes the process for contributing clear and answers some questions that you may have.
+Organized (formerly CPE) is a program for Jehovah’s Witnesses congregation, developped by the [Scheduling Workbox System (SWS2APPS)](https://github.com/sws2apps) team.
+We are more than happy to receive support from those who are very intersted to collaborate.
+This document makes the process for contributing clearer and answers some questions that you may have.

 Please make sure that you have read the [code of conduct](https://github.com/sws2apps/cpe-sws/blob/main/CODE_OF_CONDUCT.md) before continuing.